7 Best Eco-Friendly Toothpaste Brands: Zero Waste & Natural

 Triclosan

 Triclosan bioaccumulates in aquatic organisms and disrupts marine ecosystems.
-Studies demonstrate triclosan is "highly toxic to different types of algae, keystone organisms for complex aquatic ecosystems" (Beyond Pesticides).
+Studies demonstrate that triclosan is highly toxic to different types of aquatic organisms, including green algae (Tatarazako et al., 2004).

 The compound causes bacterial resistance in aquatic environments and degrades into more toxic byproducts, including dioxins.